|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 |Chronology||Locations||Aircraft||Ships||Submit Info||How You Can Help||Donate|

-During the remainder of July, this B-29 made eight training missions plus two combat mission dropping "pumpkin bombs" (non-nuclear replication of the "Fat Man" bomb) on Kobe and Nagoya.
+During the remainder of July 1945, this B-29 made eight training missions plus two combat mission dropping "pumpkin bombs" (non-nuclear replica of the "Fat Man" bomb) on Kobe and Nagoya.
 On July 31, 1945 flew a training mission for the atomic bombing mission.

-On August 1, 1945 assigned victor number 82 painted in black on the nose and tail markings of circle R of the 6th Bombardment Group as a security measure.
+On August 1, 1945 assigned victor number 82 painted in black on the nose and tail markings of circle R of the 6th Bombardment Group (6th BG) as a security measure to give the appearance of a conventional bomber.

-On 5 August 1945, Col. Tibbets assumed command of this B-29 and nicknamed it "Enola Gay" after his mother Enola Gay Tibbets.
+On August 5, 1945, Col. Tibbets assumed command of this bomber and nicknamed it "Enola Gay" after his mother Enola Gay Tibbets.
 The nickname was painted in black block letters on the left side of the nose by Allan L. Karl.

 |Discussion Forum||Daily Updates||Reviews||Museums||Interviews & Oral Histories|